ome/ansible-role-docker-slack-notifier/README.md

 Docker Slack Notifier
 =====================

-Sends notifications to Slack when a Docker container is created, started, stop or destroyed.
+Sends notifications to Slack when a Docker container is created, started, stopped or destroyed.

 Dependencies